MichaelMcGilvray/COMP-4610-HW5/readme.txt

 bullet point to briefly explain how it works:

-1. Tiles are randomly selected from a data structure (with proper distribution) The distribution of tiles is obtained from the pieces.json file and loaded into an array of tile objects.
-Each object contains the letter and value of that tile and to ensure the proper distribution, are created the number of times specified by the amount field from the JSON file.
+1. Tiles are randomly selected from a data structure (with proper distribution) The distribution of tiles is obtained from the data.js file and loaded into an array of tile objects.
+Each object contains the letter and value of that tile and to ensure the proper distribution, are created the number of times specified by the amount field from the data.js file.
 This is all done in the restartGame() function.

 2. Tiles can be dragged and dropped onto the board